Updated: April 11, 2022

 Don’t be afraid to have lots of money.
 You can always hire an accountant and a financial manager.
 You don’t have to do it alone.
-Likewise, I believe that our own character is responsible for the people we attract in our life.
+Likewise, I believe that our own character is responsible for the people we attract into our life.

 If you think that the only reason why people would want to be friends with you is that you’re rich, then those types will exactly be the ones you’ll have.
 Offer genuine friendships and chances are, the people that will come into your life are those who will reciprocate your sincerity.

 - I would have lots of money if it were not for my family and relatives.